 The last equity offering we completed was on September 27, 2017, inclusive of an overallotment option, for a total of 2,070,000 shares of 6.0% preferred stock at a public offering price of \$25.00 per share.
 In addition, subsequent to September 30, 2017 and through November 13, 2017, we sold an additional 471,498 shares under our at-the-market program.
-However, there can be no assurance that we will be able to raise capital through issuing equity in the near future.
+However, there can be no assurance that we will be able to raise capital through issuing equity in the near future, especially with respect to common stock, as we are not requesting that our stockholders approve the Company's ability to issue shares of common stock at a price below NAV at the Company's 2018 Annual Meeting of Stockholders to be held in February.
 Our business requires a substantial amount of cash to operate and grow.
 We may acquire such additional capital from the following sources: